leobudima/elogii-blog/content/16-benefits-of-driver-route-software.md

 Customers will be more likely to use your delivery.

-The extra choice will also make it easier to attract new customers, while retaining old ones.
+The extra choice will also make it easier to attract new customers while retaining old ones.

 But what delivery options do your customers want?

-Most customers want of two things from a delivery:
+Most customers want two things from a delivery:

 * To receive their orders faster
 * To receive orders at a lower cost